Antonijs Springovičs

-Antonijs Springovičs (1 November 1876 – 1 October 1958) was a Roman Catholic Latvian prelate who became the first Archbishop of Riga in 1923.
+Antonijs Springovičs (1 November 1876 – 1 October 1958) was a Latvian Roman Catholic prelate who became the first Archbishop of Riga in 1923.

 Early years

-Antonijs Springovičs was born on 31 October 1876 in Rēzekne, Latvia.
-In 1897 he joined the seminary in Saint Petersburg.
+Springovičs was born on 31 October 1876 in Rēzekne.
+In 1897, he joined the seminary in Saint Petersburg.
 He received a Master's degree in Theology.
 He was ordained priest by Bolesław Hieronim Kłopotowski, the Archbishop of Mohilev on 24 June 1901.

 Bishop of Riga

 On 29 September 1918, the Diocese of Riga was restored and Eduard O'Rourke was appointed as the first bishop.
 O'Rourke's position in Riga was problematic as German forces occupied the city in early 1919.
 By the end of World War I, the ecclesiastical organisation was largely destroyed, and only a few priests were active.
 O'Rourke did not speak Latvian but tried to encourage Latvian priests.
 He resigned after a new government in Latvia was appointed and there was a popular movement calling for an ethnic Latvian bishop.
 Thus on 14 April 1920 Pope Benedict XV appointed Springovičs as O'Rourke's successor with the bull Hodies nos.
 He was consecrated bishop on 22 August 1920 by Juozapas Skvireckas.